cisco/cisco-yang-puppet-module/README.md

 #### Parameters

 ##### `ensure`
-Determines whether the config should be present or not on the device.
-Valid values are 'present' and 'absent'.
+Determines whether a certain configuration should be present or not on the device.
+Valid values are `present` and `absent`.

 ##### `target`
 The model path of the target node in YANG JSON format, or a reference to a local file containing the model path.
-For example, to configure the list of vrfs in IOS-XR, you could specify a target of '{"Cisco-IOS-XR-infra-rsi-cfg:vrfs": [null]}' or reference a file which contained the same JSON string.
+For example, to configure the list of vrfs in IOS-XR, you could specify a `target` of '{"Cisco-IOS-XR-infra-rsi-cfg:vrfs": [null]}' or reference a file which contained the same JSON string.

 ##### `mode`
 Determines which mode is used when setting configuration via ensure=>present.
 Valid values are `replace` and `merge` (which is the default).
 If `replace` is specified, the current configuration will be replaced by the configuration in the source property (corresponding to the ReplaceConfig gRPC operation).
 If `merge` is specified, the configuration in the source property will be merged into the current configuration (corresponding to the MergeConfig gRPC operation).